Panoptikum-social/panod.io/pages/plan_en.md

 ### 3.1 Current Activities in the Project Area

-Development and operations of  Panoptikum.io:
+Development and operations of  Panoptikum.social:

-* podcast directory, search engine and social network: https://panoptikum.io/
+* podcast directory, search engine and social network: https://panoptikum.social/
-* meta informationen about the project: https://blog.panoptikum.io/
+* meta informationen about the project: https://blog.panoptikum.social/
-* proof for continous development with more than 50 blog posts accompaning development: https://blog.panoptikum.io/blog/
+* proof for continous development with more than 50 blog posts accompaning development: https://blog.panoptikum.social/blog/

 ### 3.2 Unique Selling Point (USP) Compared with Existing Solutions from Other Vendors